doilyuser/developer-portfolio/README.md

 ### Optional Customisation

 1. **Theme Colours**:
-   - Customize colours in `src/app/globals.css`
+   - Customise colours in `src/app/globals.css`
    - Use a colour from your profile picture for a cohesive look (see tip in `profile.png.example`)
    - See [Theme Options](#theme-options-) for examples.

 2. **SEO**:
    - Update metadata in `src/app/layout.tsx`
-   - Customize keywords for better search engine visibility
+   - Customise keywords for better search engine visibility
    - Update structured data in `src/data/schema.data.ts`

 3. **Components**: